Setting Button Actions

 Another way is to locate your app in iTunes Connect and copy the Apple ID.

-If you selected a Deep Link template, you can fill in each template segment.
-If no deep links have been predefined, you will see a link to the configuration documentation.
+- If you selected a deep link template, you can fill in each template segment.

 Dismiss Message dismisses the In-App Message.